YWCA Glendale: Our Response to Current Events

 We have been following the recommendations and guidelines of state and local public health officials and will continue to do so.
 Our 24 hour services – emergency shelter and our domestic violence hotline will remain available to meet the needs of those whose lives depend on them.
 We have shifted all community services: counseling, legal and case management to online video conferencing and phone calls.
 We encourage all clients with questions to call: 1-(888)-999-7511.

 We have repurposed our Lending Library Box on the corner of Lexington Drive and Geneva Street to now function as a food pantry box.
 It will be stocked daily, Monday-Thursday.
 Our Lexington facilities staff will be available Monday – Thursday 7AM-1PM for contactless food donation drop offs at the front door.
 On April 9th, we began a weekly curbside pick up of groceries for families in our domestic violence shelter and community programs and families in Door of Hope’s shelter program (our local domestic violence transitional shelter partner), beginning the week of April 6th.
-Please consider donating $50 to cover the weekly cost of groceries for one family or make a contactless drop off donation of non perishable items for this program.
-Please call 818-242-4155 to schedule your drop off.
+Please call 818-242-4155 to schedule any drop offs of food donations for this program.

 Based on the evolution of the response to COVID-19, including the recent states of emergencies declared by Los Angeles County and the State of California, we have taken additional steps to protect our clients, staff, and community: